camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ---
 title: "Connecting the workflow engine with your world"
+description: "To sketch the basic architecture of your solution, let's discuss how to connect the Zeebe workflow engine with your application or remote system."
 ---

 One of your first tasks to build a process solution is to sketch the basic architecture of your solution.
 To do so, you need to answer the question of how to connect the workflow engine (Zeebe) with your application or with remote systems.